 Mortgage lenders will be asking for 2 or even 3 years self assessment tax returns as part of the application process.

 2. Find an Accountant

-Even if your taxes are pretty simple, consider paying for an accountant to prepare your taxes to give your self employed mortgage application the best chance of success
+Even if your taxes are pretty simple, consider paying an accountant to prepare your tax return anyway.

-A mortgage broker is an expert on all things mortgage and can guide you through the application process.
+A mortgage broker is an expert who will guide you through the application process.

 4. Pay Your Tax

 Amongst all the many checks a mortgage lender will carry out, you may find that some lenders will want to confirm that you have paid your tax bill.

 Lenders will check this by requesting a download of your Tax Overview from your online HMRC account.

 Having unpaid taxes will affect your chances of getting a mortgage.

 So make sure you have paid your tax in full before applying.